 Elaborate a model for reporting tracked data:

 In order to make monitoring and reporting as fluent as possible, and to ensure consistency over time, the Consultant is responsible for preparing a reporting template that covers the data requirements for MobiliseYourCity indicators, as well as the specific implementation indicators of the Country.
-Data requirements that should be present are available in Appendix 6.12, it includes for example composition of the vehicle fleet, mileage, traffic speed, number of death, etc.
+Data requirements that should be present are available in Appendix Erreur !
+Source du renvoi introuvable., it includes for example composition of the vehicle fleet, mileage, traffic speed, number of death, etc.

 Data formats of the data sets collected during the diagnostic phase and for the inventory should be used as a starting point.
 Any adaptation of the format between the source data and the format required to calculate the GHG emissions in the MYC emissions calculator should be specified and pre-defined in the perspective of future data collection.
 The Consultant should provide a robust and applicable data collection model at reasonable cost for monitoring the impacts of SUMP over time.
 The set of indicators should be made open and made comparable to other set of data, especially if local indicators are pre-existing.